Airdate: 10/01/1986

 Ratings: 29 million, 24th weekly TV programs, 4th TV genre show.

 As for the ratings, the episode aired in October 1986, one week after the part one (the season began one week later than usual), around the same time the UN declared 1986 the “year of the Special Olympics” (weird coincidence).
-Maybe they were waiting for the announcement.
+Maybe the season began one week later than usual because they were waiting for the announcement.

 Anyway, it improved the ratings of Part 1 by one point.
 However, the general ratings were not particularly high compared to the second season.
 Actually, they were just on par with the Season 2 finale, which was the least watched episode of that season.
 It’s worth noting that the first part of the episode saw a dip in audience numbers, so the increase in ratings, even though by just one point, was positive.
 Still, it remained to be seen how the series would perform in the upcoming episodes.
 But again, the ratings are the same as those in season one, which was good, so there’s nothing to be worried about, yet.
 Maybe the audience just didn’t want to hear another adoption story.